 For most people the dates probably make it sweet enough for breakfast, but if you wanted to turn this into a dessert, try adding a bit of brown sugar, maple syrup, sucanat, coconut sugar or more dates.

-As for other additions, this healthy farro breakfast pudding is delicious with a bit of coconut flour or flakes, nuts, seeds, or nut butter on top.
+As for toppings, this healthy farro breakfast pudding is delicious with a bit of coconut flour, nuts, seeds, or nut butter.

-Cheers to staying warm with a nourishing, refined-sugar-free breakfast.
+Here's to staying warm with a nourishing, refined sugar-free breakfast.
 Enjoy!